lovemonkey257/dabble/README.md

 ![alt text](docs/pad-msg.png)

+- Menus work
+- Volume works using log scale (seems more natural)
 - Station selection works
-- Volume control works
 - Station scanning works, although need to decide how to handle default list of channels to scan
-- Also captures audio format but not currently displayed
+- Also captures audio format and genre but not currently displayed

 ## Current problems:
-- Will need a menu system (using encoders) to nav settings etc
 - Proper build perhaps into containers
+- Enclosure

 ## Possibly menu system
 Two encoders (left, right) both with built in buttons.
 We have four entry techniques: twist to search, button to select.